WDI-SEA/react-development-course-materials/README.md

 Note 3: List of all repos is the `list-of-repos.md` in this folder.

+[Here is a quick overview of the course](https://trello.com/invite/b/Ypm9Tsho/06c64ffa2be14b85a662e71ff10ac3e8/bitmaker-react-project) concepts and timings - not necessarily each file.

 ## Options on ways to teach the React Module
 Note: See the `Readme.md` in the `schedules` folder for links to the repos and definitions of activity types.
 - **Option 1**: Teach it like a normal class, entirely in classroom.